UKCloud/documentation/articles/azure/azs-how-config-vm-update-management.md

     - Once deployment is complete, navigate to the resource group you placed the **Log Analytics workspace** in.

     - Select the newly create workspace.
-On the new blade, under settings, select *Advanced settings*, then select *Windows* or *Linux* servers depending on the *VM Type* you want to add analytics too.
+On the new blade, under settings, select *Advanced settings*, then select *Windows* or *Linux* servers depending on the *VM Type* you want to add analytics to.
     Note down the **Workspace ID** and **Primary Key** values.

        ![Log Analytics workspace advanced settings](images/azs-browser-log-analytics-workspace-advanced-settings.png)